Skip to content

 Select Exhibitions and Presentations

-• “Small Town Urbanism: Plans, Politics, People,” Patty Heyda and David Gamble; presented at APA National Planning Conference, 2024, online.
+• “Small Town Urbanisms: Plans, Politics, People,” Patty Heyda and David Gamble; presented at APA National Planning Conference, 2024, online.

 Select Awards and Grants

-• 2024 — Confluence Award Finalist, Washington University in St. Louis
+• 2024 — William H. Danforth St. Louis Confluence Award Finalist and Special Designation, Washington University in St. Louis

 • 2022 — Dwight F. Davis Award for Outstanding Planning Advocate, American Planning Association St. Louis Metro Section

-• 2021 — Research Grant for “Mobilizing the Middle: A Radical Atlas of Ferguson,” The Divided City funded by the Mellon Foundation, PI.
+• 2021 — Research Grant for “Mobilizing the Middle: A Radical Atlas of Ferguson,” The Divided City funded by the Mellon Foundation, Principal Investigator.

 News